-RULE 9: ATHLETE EQUIPMENT & DRESS
+RULE 11: ATHLETE EQUIPMENT & DRESS

-9.1: GLOVES: Athletes shall wear the gloves which the organizer of the competition has placed at their disposal and which have been approved by MTO.
+- 11.1: GLOVES: Athletes shall wear the gloves which the organiser of the competition has placed at their disposal and which have been approved by MTO.
 The gloves must be red and blue and coordinate with the colour of the Athlete's corner.
 Athletes are not allowed to wear their own gloves.
-For Single show events, the promoter may provided different colour gloves for the corner.

-9.1.1: SPECIFICATION: The gloves shall weigh 10 ounces (284 grams) the leather portion shall not weigh more than half of the total weight and the padding not less than half the total weight.
+For Single show events, the promoter may provide different colour gloves for the corner. - 11.1.1: SPECIFICATION: The gloves shall weigh 10 ounces (284 grams) the leather portion shall not weigh more than half of the total weight and the padding not less than half the total weight.
 The padding of the gloves shall not be displaced or broken.
-All Athletes in any one contest must wear exactly the same gloves from the same manufacturer, and only clean and serviceable gloves of red and blue colour may be used.

-9.1.2: GLOVE SUPERVISION: All gloves, wraps and bandages shall be fitted under the supervision of 1 or 2 knowledgeable individuals appointed for the purpose who will see that all the rules have been carefully observed.
-They will delegate security duties to ensure that all rules are observed until the Athletes enter the ring.

-9.1.3: WHEN TO REMOVE GLOVES: The gloves shall be taken off immediately after the contest is over, after the decision is announced, inside or outside of the ring.

-9.2: BANDAGES & HAND WRAPS: A soft surgical bandaging (see Fig. 1) not longer than 2.5m and whose width does not exceed 5cm or a "Velcro" hand wraps (see Fig. 2) not longer than 2.5m on each hand should be used.
+All Athletes in any one contest must wear exactly the same gloves from the same manufacturer, and only clean and serviceable gloves of red and blue colour may be used. - 11.1.2: GLOVE SUPERVISION: All gloves, wraps and bandages shall be fitted under the supervision of 1 or 2 knowledgeable individuals appointed for the purpose who will see that all the rules have been carefully observed.
+They will delegate security duties to ensure that all rules are observed until the Athletes enter the ring. - 11.1.3: When to Remove Gloves: The gloves shall be taken off immediately after the contest is over, after the decision is announced, inside or outside of the ring. - 11.2: BANDAGES & HAND WRAPS: A soft surgical bandaging (see Fig. 1) not longer than 2.5m and whose width does not exceed 5cm or a "Velcro" hand wraps (see Fig. 2) not longer than 2.5m on each hand should be used.
 No other type of bandage may be used.
 Athletes are only permitted to use one or the other one, never both at the same time.

-Hand wraps may be inspected at anytime.
+Hand wraps may be inspected at any time.

+Fig.1 Fig.2